akmalfaditya/Bootcamp/Practice/Framework Fundamentals/Working With Numbers/README.md

-# Working With Numbers 🔢
+# Working With Numbers

-## 🎯 Learning Objectives
+## Learning Objectives

-By mastering this project, you will:
+By learning this project, you will:
 - **Master Numeric Conversions**: Safely parse and convert between different number types
 - **Handle Number Bases**: Work with binary, octal, hexadecimal, and custom base systems
 - **Use Mathematical Operations**: Leverage the Math class for complex calculations